rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

 A feature switch can be defined in many different ways, each with their own pros and cons.

-Before deciding on what a feature switch looks like, you'll probably want to ask yourself a few questions:
+Before deciding on what a feature switch looks like, you'll need to ask yourself a few questions.

+#### Database or filesystem?

+Perhaps to biggest question to ask is where to store/retrieve your feature switches.
+There's no right or wrong answer here.

+Here are some of the key considerations:
+* A database is automatically distributed, making the switches accessible anywhere the database can be accessed.
+While storing in git would mean you need a way to distribute the files to any production server that needs them.
+* Storing in git means that you can take advantage of code review processes to gate changes, but it might also slow down how quickly those changes are rolled out.
-* Do I want to store feature switches in a database or on a filesystem (eg, in git)?
+* Storing in git allows developers to test their feature switches in a local file without having to use a staging database.
+* Git logs provide a built in audit log of changes, whereas this is something that you'd need to build yourself if they were stored in a DB.

 |             | Database             | git               |
 | ----------- | -------------------- | ----------------- |
 | Propagation | Immediate, automatic | Needs to be setup |